Have you been charged with drunk driving and now searching for a Baltimore DUI lawyer?

 Searching for the best DUI lawyer can be tricky.
 You may not know who to trust or which law firm to choose.
 Choose a impaired driving defense lawyer with years of experience and knowledge of the judges and prosecutors handling these types of cases.

 You are not actually legally required to take a drunk driving test if you are pulled over by a police officer.
-However, law enforcement can impose severe penalties for drivers who refuse to take the test, including confiscation of your driver’s license for up to a year.
+However, law enforcement and the Motor Vehicle Administration can impose severe penalties for drivers who refuse to take the test, including confiscation of your driver’s license for up to a year.

 Several things might occur: